DiscordMix/Mix/README.md

 Get started quickly with your next Discord bot project by using our CLI tool!

-To install and create a template bot in seconds issue the following commands:
+To install and create a template bot in seconds, issue the following commands:

 ```bash
 # Install the CLI utility